 But one final trick is auto tracking.
 This is like DJI’s Active Track: you draw a rectangle around your subject and the gimbal will then turn to follow it as it moves.
 And as with DJI’s version, it works well until the subject moves too quickly and out of the frame.

 If you’re walking and filming someone else, it’s great.
 And it even works on other things, such as pets and cars.

-Currently the app doesn’t support the iPhone 7 Plus’ second camera for 2x zoom, but you can hold the lower switch up or down for a couple of seconds to zoom in and out digitally on any phone.
+We found the app doesn't support any phone's additional cameras (zoom, for example), but you can hold the lower switch up or down for a couple of seconds to zoom in and out digitally on any phone.

 Dobot Rigiet: Performance

-The big question, of course, is how does it perform.
-And the short answer is very well.
+The big question, of course, is how good is the stabilisation.
+And the short answer is: very good.
 Like other handheld stabilisers it can’t do much about the up-and-down motion as you walk or run (you’d need a proper steadycam for that) but it still manages to iron out a lot of it to give decently smooth footage.

 Just as putting a top-quality camera in the hands of an amateur doesn’t mean they’ll end up with top-quality photos, it’s the same with a gimbal.
 You’ll have to put some time into practicing and thinking about how you want your shots to look in order to get really good footage.

 In the ‘locked’ mode, for example, you can move slowly to emulate a ‘slider’ shot, while the pan mode is good if you’re walking around.